JorgeValde/hello-world/README.md

 # hello-world
 firts try
-hello, I'm in Vegas learning this program.
+hello, learning the program.
 Love it!!!!!
+This is the first module on code school.
+Trying it out